10m+

 1. Online purchases of digital products

-The online equivalent of your DVD and CD collection.
-These digital assets may include music or film purchases on platforms such as iTunes or Prime Video.
+This is the online equivalent of your DVD and CD collection.
+These assets may include music or film purchases on platforms such as iTunes or Prime Video.

-They can also include Non-Fungible Tokens (NFTs), which are unique digital items, often artwork stored in a blockchain.
+They can also include non-fungible tokens (NFTs), which are unique digital items that are often artwork stored in a blockchain.

 2. Digital finance assets

-When considering what digital assets are in a will, digital banking and financial assets should be a priority.
+When considering digital assets in a will, digital banking and financial assets should be a priority.

 The same goes for credit cards, insurance policies and savings and investment accounts.